bnbuckler/program-guides/_incorp/3_it.md

 <br>

 The 6 steps in the RMF cycle are summarized in the following table.
 The RMF framework allows agencies to move from and between steps as needed and allocate resources to each step as they deem appropriate.
-However, equal empphasis should be placed on each step.
+However, equal emphasis should be placed on each step.

 <br>